cmnord/teensytrivia/README.md

 - Figure out how rounds are going to look in the database:
 - 1. Delete all entries in the database after each round and check for when there are entries = # players
-- 2. Push one entry for each player and update each person's row until you get everyone's roundID = currentRound'
+- 2. Push one entry for each player and update each person's row until you get everyone's roundID = currentRound' -Plus points for fastest + set points for correct answer

 ##Milestones
 - April 28: Multiplayer support: how to sync up, join a game together